The Bankrate promise

 Will I pay taxes on my canceled student debt?

 Due to the Student Loan Tax Relief Act, all student loans forgiven by the federal government are not considered taxable income on a federal level through 2025.
-With that said, some states may tax the forgiven debt amount, leading to a sizeable tax burden.
-As of October 2022, those states include Arkansas, Indiana, Minnesota, Mississippi, North Carolina and Wisconsin.
+Some states may tax the forgiven debt amount, leading to a sizeable tax burden.
+As of September 2023, those states include Indiana, North Carolina, and Mississippi.
+Borrowers in Arkansas, California, and Wisconsin may also face taxes on relieved student debt.

 Will my credit score go up after student loan forgiveness?

 The impacts on your credit score after student loan forgiveness come down to your credit health and financial situation.
-After you pay off a loan, it’s not uncommon to see your score decrease by a few points, since you’re lowering the average age of your accounts and potentially hurting your credit mix.
+After you pay off a loan, it’s not uncommon to see your score decrease by a few points since you’re lowering the average age of your accounts and potentially hurting your credit mix.
 On the other hand, having your student loans forgiven could improve your debt-to-income ratio and make it easier to make timely payments on your other debt.